pdfcpu/pdfcpu/content/getting_started/install_api.md

 # API Installation

-Use pdfcpu as a Go library.
+Use pdfcpu as a Go library. v0.16 requires Go 1.26.0 or later.

 ---

 ## Install

     go get github.com/pdfcpu/pdfcpu@latest

+To test v0.16.0-rc.1 select it explicitly:

+    go get github.com/pdfcpu/pdfcpu@v0.16.0-rc.1

+The v0.16 API examples below apply to that candidate.<br>
+`@latest` may select an earlier stable release with different API signatures.

 ---